natewoodward/natewoodward.github.io/_posts/2019-11-25-process-substitution-and-race-conditions.md

 then the first `tee` process from `myscript` printed the string "foo" on stdout after the prompt, and finally the second `tee` process printed "bar" on stderr on the next line.
-This is because commands inside the `>( )` of a process substition run asynchronously, so it's possible for the aynchronously-running `tee` processes to continue running and printing their output after our script exists.
+This is because commands inside the `>( )` of a process substition run asynchronously, so it's possible for the `tee` processes to continue running and printing their output after our script exists.
 It's a classic race condition.

 We can use information from